• Skip to primary navigation

 What Is the Tomato Fruitworm?

 Welcome to the world of the tomato fruitworm.
 It’s also called the corn earworm, Helicoverpa zea.
-It’s typically a late summer pest of corn, which is why I was surprised to find it in my garden now at the start of June.
+It’s typically a late-summer pest of corn, which is why I was surprised to find it in my garden now, at the start of June.
 However, we’ve had crazy weather for late spring.
-Very hot temperatures soaring the mid-90s and a dry spell probably gave the pest an early start.
+Very hot temperatures soaring into the mid-90s and a dry spell probably gave the pest an early start.

 The tomato fruitworm isn’t fussy about its host plants, although it does love corn.
-I stopped growing corn both because I had trouble growing sweet corn and thanks to the corn earworm, although I didn’t know it was the same bug.
+I stopped growing corn because I had trouble growing sweet corn, and also due to the corn earworm, although I didn’t know it was the same bug at the time.
 I just knew that every time I pulled back the leaves from a ripe ear of corn, one or two worms fell out.

 What Do Tomato Fruitworms Eat?